-It’s taken love, loss and 25 years of dedication to create the twists and turns of Wendy’s Secret Garden in North Sydney.
-One visit really isn’t enough to find all the hidden treasures within it.
+It’s taken love, loss and 25 years of dedication to create the twists and turns of Wendy’s Secret Garden in Sydney.
+It’s a real local secret and one visit really isn’t enough to find all the hidden treasures within it.

 While sweating my way through another mile, what I now know to be Wendy’s just looked like another patch of greenery to get past before I could turn round and reverse my route – but boy was I missing out.

 Now I’ve found it I think Wendy’s Secret Garden is one of my favourite hidden secrets of Sydney.

 The Garden can be found on a sloping patch of land in the Lavender Bay area of North Sydney.

 Despite its gorgeous views of the water and Harbour Bridge (above) this piece of railway land was an overgrown wasteland until 1992.

 This was the year when Wendy Whiteley’s husband.
 Brett Whiteley, a famous Sydney artist, died.
 The couple lived in a house above the land and to try and cope with her grief, Wendy started working on the disused area her home overlooked.

 Ten years later, when her 37-year-old daughter Arkie, also died, Wendy threw herself further into the garden’s renovation.